heckerm4n/College/projects/todolist/README.md

 - [ ] Save events for the next session
 - [ ] Press `t` to open a todo tab
 - [ ] Display the todo list of that day next to the calendar
+- [ ] update format of txt file to json file

 ## Instructions:
 1. Run the application using the following command: